ACCTING 3013 - Public Sector Accountability

 There will be a three-hour exam.
 This assessment task relates to course learning outcomes 1 - 5.
 This is a closed book exam.
+All content discussed in the course, including lecture slides, documents and readings, as well as content presented by guest speakers and in excursion is assessable.
 You are not permitted to take a dictionary into the examination.
 Legible hand-writing and the quality of English expression are considered to be integral parts of the assessment process.
 Poor or illegible handwriting may result in marks not being awarded.

 No information currently available.

 Grades for your performance in this course will be awarded in accordance with the following scheme: